 Before you start applying for jobs, you should do your research to figure out which law firms you want to work for.

-You might want to find out if they offer a free trial period, or if you have to sign a contract.
+You might want to find out if they offer a free trial period or if you must sign a contract.

-Another thing to look into is whether or not they have the resources to provide you with the type of training you need to advance your career.
+Another thing to look into is whether or not they have the resources to provide you with the training you need to advance your career.

 Law firms generally specialize in a certain type of practice.
 Some focus on litigation, others on corporate, and some on intellectual property.